 What is ISO 9001 Certification?

-To have ISO 9001 certification means your company has been awarded a certificate that verifies you have achieved the official status of meeting all relevant requirements of the ISO 9001 Standard.
-Naturally, your certifier must be an accredited one.
+A company that has ISO 9001 certification means it has been awarded a certificate that verifies meets all relevant requirements of the ISO 9001 Standard.
+Naturally, the certifier must be an accredited one.
 (Bear with me, I'll explain below).

 If you say you want to do ISO 9001 or get ISO 9001 certification, it means you want to achieve the status of holding an ISO 9001 certificate, and be listed on the world-wide register of organisations that hold one.

-A certificate accepted internationally can only be awarded by a certifier who is accredited, meaning they have the proper accreditation to issue certificates to that Standard.
+A certificate accepted internationally can only be awarded by an accredited certifier, after a formal audit by properly competent auditors.
+Accredited means they have the official right to issue certificates to that Standard.
 How to check a certifier is accredited.
-(A certifier may also be called a certifying body, a registrar or even just 'the external auditor'.)
+A certifier may also be called a certifying body, a registrar or even just 'the external auditor'.
 Examples of well-known certifiers include SAI Global, DNV, LRQA and SGS.

 Assuming the auditor/s are satisfied that your system meets all applicable requirements of the Standard, and that proper process is followed, the certifier then issues a certificate to ISO 9001.
-The look of the particular certificate varies, depending on who issues it, because each certifier uses their own logo.
+What that particular certificate looks like will vary, because each certifier uses their own logo.
 But it will include the name of the certifier, the dates of issue and expiry, a unique identifying number, the relevant Standard it is issued for, and usually (though not always) the scope of the certification.